 STUDENT RECOGNITION.
 How does your school recognize student achievement?
-Longstanding traditions may contribute to a sense of entitlement among some students, and of hate.pdf feelings of frustration or inadequacy in others.
+Long-standing traditions may contribute to a sense of entitlement among some students, and feelings of frustration or inadequacy in others.
 Who is spotlighted and who is ignored?
-Is there a perception-fair or not-that athletes, advanced placement (AP) students and student leaders enjoy privileges or are disciplined less severely for misconduct?
+Is there a perception-fair or not-that athletes, advanced placement (AP) students and student leaders enjoy privileges or are Every person in the school-from the music teacher who visits twice a week to the newest transfer student should understand the climate of tolerance at your school. disciplined less severely for misconduct?
 Collaborate with students and faculty in developing more egalitarian ways to honor an array of student achievements.